AjayPoshak/blog/articles/programming-by-coincidence.md

 The solution to the above-mentioned issue is to keep it either an object or a string on both client and server.
 In the end, I'll leave you with a thought that I read in the book "The Pragmatic Programmer".

-> As developers, we work in minefields.
+<blockquote> As developers, we work in minefields.
 There are hundreds of traps just waiting to catch us each day.
 We should be wary of drawing false conclusions.
-We should avoid programming by coincidence--relying on luck and accidental successes--in favor of programming deliberately.
+We should avoid programming by coincidence--relying on luck and accidental successes--in favor of programming deliberately.</blockquote>